WitoldStupnicki/exchange-rates-data-visualization/README.md

 ## Dataset

-The dataset used in this project was obtained from the [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/).
+The dataset used in this project was obtained from the [European Central Bank](https://www.kaggle.com/datasets/lsind18/euro-exchange-daily-rates-19992020).
 It contains daily exchange rate data from 1999 to 2023 for several currencies, including the Euro (EUR), British Pound (GBP), and Japanese Yen (JPY).

 ## Technologies and Libraries